Go to the Nature Institute’s home page

 The Mystery of an Unexpected Coherence

 This is a preliminary draft of one chapter of a book-in-progress entitled, “Organisms and Their Evolution — Agency and Meaning in the Drama of Life”.
 This material is part of the Biology Worthy of Life project of The Nature Institute.
-Copyright 2022 by Stephen L. Talbott.
+Copyright 2022–2024 by Stephen L. Talbott.
 All rights reserved.
 You may freely download this chapter for noncommercial, personal use, including classroom use.
+Original publication of this chapter: May 19, 2019.
+Last revision: July 16, 2024.

 Tags: epigenetics; gene regulation; holism/contextual; RNA

-We heard in Chapter 2 that living activity has a certain future-oriented (purposive or directive) character that is missed by causal explanations of the usual physical and chemical sort.
+We heard in Chapter 2 (“The Organism’s Story”) that living activity has a certain future-oriented (purposive or directive) character that is missed by causal explanations of the usual physical and chemical sort.
 The end is always more constant than the continually adjusted means.
 This is true whether we are talking about a dividing cell, the achievement of adult form through development, or the strategy for taking a prey animal for food (or avoiding being taken).

 This flexible directedness — this interwoven play of diverse ends and means within an overall living unity — is what gives the organism’s life its peculiar sort of multi-threaded, narrative coherence.
 Life becomes a story.
 Events occur, not merely from physical necessity, but because they hold significance for an organism whose life is an unfolding pattern of significances.
+We are always looking at the moment-by-moment expression of a present wisdom — not the automatic playing forward of a pre-existent mechanism.

-The idea of narrative coherence, like the related idea of a governing context (Chapter 6), is a mystery for all attempts at purely physical explanation.
+The idea of a thoughtful wisdom, like the related idea of a governing context (Chapter 6), is a mystery for all attempts at purely physical explanation.
 This is why even the explicit acknowledgment of an organism’s striving for life — central as it may be for evolutionary theory — is discouraged whenever biologists are describing organisms themselves.
 It sounds too much as if one were invoking inner, or soul, qualities rather than material causes — acknowledging a being rather than a thing.
 And it is true that our physical laws as such, however combined, nowhere touch the idea of striving.

 In what follows below we will consider this directive coherence in a more detailed way by taking up one of the many activities of the cell that are often considered under the heading of “epigenetics”.
 Then we will look at a startling phenomenon that, already on its face, renders absurd the idea of central genetic control.
 In both cases we will be focused on molecular-level activity, which is precisely where we have been most strictly taught to expect the absence of any coherence other than that of “blind mechanism”.